UNIVERSITY CATALOG: 2025-2026

 6. Utilize adopted communication modes and documentation styles of specific disciplines (MLA, APA, Chicago, CBE, etc.) where appropriate.

-13. Ethnic Studies Graduation Requirement (Campus Designation: ES)
+Ethnic Studies Requirement (Campus Designation: E.S.)

-Each course meeting the Ethnic Studies (ES) requirement must fulfill a minimum of three out of the following five learning objectives as appropriate to their lower- or upper-division status.
+Each course meeting the Ethnic Studies (E.S.) requirement must fulfill a minimum of three out of the following five learning objectives as appropriate to their lower- or upper-division status.

 Student Learning Outcomes